 The geometry and materials of HD-Ice has been implemented in the gemc simulation program.
-They accounts for all the cryostat and magnet systems.
-A complete field map has been generated by the TOSCA program and used by the gemc simulations and by the tracking code.
+This accounts for all of the cryostat and magnet systems.
+A complete field map was generated by the TOSCA program and incorporated into the gemc simulations and the tracking code.

-The resolution on the forward electron track meets the specification of the CLAS12 technical design report, except for the angle measurement at low momentum.
-The reconstruction of the large-angle proton track is worse but not far from the resolutions in momentum and polar angle achievable with nominal CLAS12 configuration, which are 6% and 7 mrad, respectively.
+The resolution of forward electron tracks meets the specification of the CLAS12 technical design report, except for the angle determination at low momentum.
+The reconstruction of large-angle proton tracks is worse, but not far (within a factor of about 2) from the resolutions in momentum and polar angle achievable with the nominal CLAS12 configuration, which are 6% and 7 mrad, respectively.

-These results should be considered conservative, since were obtained with an oversimplified description of the HD-Ice magnetic system and in-beam cryostat, resulting in a substantial overestimation of the material budget effect.
+These results should be considered conservative, since they were obtained with an oversimplified description of the HD-Ice magnetic system and in-beam cryostat, resulting in a substantial overestimate of the material budget.